Trump appointees appear to contradict Musk for first time in pushback to OPM email

 By Sunday, a flurry of other agencies — many tasked with protecting the nation’s safety and national security — followed suit, even as Trump suggested online that he was still behind the plan.

-“The Department of Defense is responsible for reviewing the performance of its personnel and will conduct any review in accordance with its own procedures,” acting Undersecretary of Defense for Personnel and Readiness Darin Selnick wrote Sunday.
+“The Department of Defense is responsible for reviewing the performance of its personnel and will conduct any review in accordance with its own procedures,” Darin Selnick, acting undersecretary of defense for personnel and readiness, wrote Sunday.
 “When and if required, the department will coordinate responses to the email you have received from OPM.
 For now, please pause any response to the OPM email titled ‘What did you do last week.’”

 Multiple senior Defense Department officials told CNN the email thrust their weekend into chaos as they tried to determine what to tell employees about how to respond.